MariiaSemenova2022/Olist_Brazilian_Project/README.md

 5. Download the dataset from Kaggle
 6. Place CSV files into `data/`
-7. Run notebooks or Python scripts
+7. Open and run the notebooks in notebooks/

 ## Author